-- 14.1 The parties shall be liable for any damages they cause to the other party if they fail to prove that they are not at fault.
-Liability for personal injury is unlimited. - 14.2 The parties shall be liable for the conduct of the auxiliary persons and third parties whom they involve (e.g. subcontractors, suppliers) and substitutes in the same manner as for their own.
+- 14.1 The parties shall bear liability for any loss, damage or injury cased to the other party, unless it can be proved that the relevant party was not at fault.
+Liability for personal injury shall be unlimited. - 14.2 The parties shall bear liability for the conduct of the auxiliary persons and third parties whom they involve (e.g. subcontractors, suppliers) and substitutes in the same manner as for their own.